-In order to find groups that are closely related to your industry, you can head over to LinkedIn’s Advanced Group Search page and start entering keywords, locations, company names, titles, etc… Once you’ve found a few groups you would like to be a part of, simply click the “Join” button.
+In order to find groups that are closely related to your industry, you can head over to LinkedIn’s group search page and start entering keywords, locations, company names, titles, etc… Once you’ve found a few groups you would like to be a part of, simply click the “Join” button.

 Once you’re accepted to a group (in the case of a private group), make sure you read the group’s rules and guidelines and make sure you abide by those rules.
 Then it’s simply a matter of participating in discussions, or even start a new discussion and connect with the group members.

 3) Your Connections Matter

 It does not matter whether you have hundreds of connections already, or just a few.
 What matters is the quality and relevancy of those connections.
 Obviously, the more connections you have the better, since the LinkedIn algorithm looks at the size of your network to determine how to rank your profile in search results.
 Nevertheless, meaningful and 1st level connections have more weight than 2nd or 3rd level connections.